Rhyd-Lewis/GCol/paper/paper.md

-To give an indication of performance, \autoref{fig:performace} compares two of GCol's local search routines (`opt_alg=2` and `opt_alg=3`) to NetworkX’s ''interchange'' operator and the well-known DSatur heuristic [@DSatur].
+To give an indication of performance, \autoref{fig:performace} compares two of GCol's local search routines (`opt_alg=2` and `opt_alg=3`) to NetworkX’s "interchange" operator and the well-known DSatur heuristic [@DSatur].
 For comparative purposes, both local search algorithms use a fixed iteration limit equal to the number of nodes $n$ in the graph, though the user is free to use different values.
 Trials were conducted on randomly generated Erdos-Renyi